800-999-7378

 To obtain an ingress protection rating, a company must undergo Ingress Protection Testing by an independent, certified party.
 The company first determines which IP rating it wishes to obtain for a particular product, and then the independent party performs a series of tests to give the proper IP rating.
 The party conducting the testing will charge for their services, and in many cases, the cost is ultimately passed to consumers with the product's final price point.
 Though consumers may pay more up-front, they usually benefit from long-term savings by avoiding frequent repairs and product replacement.

-How to Interpret IP Ratings
+How to Interpret an IP Rating

 The First Digit: Protection Against Solids

-IP Ratings X 2@2x
+IP Ratings Explained

 The first number of an IP code defines the protection an item has against solid objects.
 This includes tools or fingers that could be hazardous if they came into contact with conductors or moving parts, as well as airborne dirt and dust that could damage circuitry.